vanloctech/telehook/README.md

 # and more function support call api, referer: https://github.com/irazasyed/telegram-bot-sdk
 ```

-Can set webhook with information setup in `config/telehook.php`:
+You can set webhook with information setup in `config/telehook.php`:
 ```php
     /*
     |--------------------------------------------------------------------------